-After identifying the purpose of research, the researcher should design a research process which will guide the data analysis process.
+After identifying the purpose of the research, the researcher should design a research process that will guide the data analysis process.

 It is not enough to just know the research purpose, you need to develop research questions that will help in better identifying Secondary data.
 This is because they are usually a pool of data to choose from, and asking the right questions will assist in collecting authentic data.

 The suitable secondary data will be the one that correctly answers the questions highlighted above.
-When looking for the solutions to a linear programming problem for instance, the solutions will be numbers that satisfies both the objective and the constraints.
+When looking for the solutions to a linear programming problem, for instance, the solutions will be numbers that satisfy both the objective and the constraints.